Ainyaku/ainyaku.com/How to install Chrome Remote Desktop on Ubuntu Linux without creating a new session.md

 Open the copy you made for editing in a text editor, and find the line that says `DEFAULT_SIZES`.
 Change this to the resolution of your screen.
 Example: `DEFAULT_SIZES = "1920x1080"`

-_Note: I don't reccomend editing the file in a terminal text editor like nano because the file is very large, so you may need to use Ctrl+F to find the lines you need to edit._
+_Note: I don't recommend editing the file in a terminal text editor like Nano because the file is very large, so you may need to use Ctrl+F to find the lines you need to edit._

 Now, open terminal and run `echo $DISPLAY`.
 Back in the `chrome-remote-desktop` file, find the line that says `FIRST_X_DISPLAY_NUMBER` and change it to the number returned by `echo $DISPLAY`.
 Example: `FIRST_X_DISPLAY_NUMBER = 0`